MG-cpu90/assignment11/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

+## Usage

+* In order to run the following application, first clone the GitHub repository to your local device.
+* Then, open the project root directory in the terminal window, and run "npm install"
+* After the libraries needed to run the application have been installed, run the "server.js" file through node
+* Navigate to the URL: http://localhost:3000/ in order to view the web application

 ## Application Screenshot

 ![alt text](./public/assets/img/note_taker.png "Assignment 11 Screen Shot")